r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 ```

 ### Use specific tags
 Don’t use `latest` as it’s a rolling tag.
-That is asking for unpredictable problems.
+That’s asking for unpredictable problems.

 ```Dockerfile
 FROM openjdk:8